How we feel about our work is one of those things that can really impact how we feel about ourselves.

 Notice your judgements of yourself and others.
 Are they really true?
 Are you trying to keep your ego safe by putting others down?
 Are you feeling bad because you lose in your comparisons?

-Are they serving you?
+Are these judgements improving your life?
 I'm going to take a wild guess and say, probably not!

 When you can work through and let go of your own judgements, you wont attach to how others judge you nearly as much.